aajb99/aajb99.github.io/_posts/2023-10-04-matplotlib-.md

 ---
 layout: post
-title:  "Exploring Powerful Visualization Tools in Seaborn and other Visual Libraries"
+title:  "Exploring Powerful Tools in Seaborn and other Visualization Libraries"
 author: Aaron Brown
 description: An introduction to the Seaborn Cheatsheet and powerful visualization tools in Seaborn, as well as a brief introduction to Matplotlib.
 image: "/assets/images/20220722_124650.jpg"